 The first thing Sri mentioned is ‘The importance of seeing rapport as a different layer of communication to getting the work done.’
 Getting the work done is very transactional.
-But rapport lives seperately and you’ve got to work to maintain it.
-Even when the transactioanl layer isn’t working, you can still feel backed up on something.
+But rapport lives separately, and you’ve got to work to maintain it.
+Even when the transaction layer isn’t working, you can still feel backed up on something.

 Another great learning is building self-belief.
-The daily effort to do high-quality living every day is underestimated.
-Even the little things such as reminding yourself about your vision, what makes you great and who you want to be, has an enormous effect on your positivity and self-belief.
+The daily effort to make a high-quality living every day is underestimated.
+Even the little things, such as reminding yourself about your vision, what makes you great and who you want to be, has an enormous effect on your positivity and self-belief.
 Start your day with daily affirmations and look for the change in your emotional state.

 Tech tools to depend on

 They’re using different technologies in different ways.
-One of the most frequently used application is Slack.
-It helps to centralise every message in one platform the communication not only within the team in London but also in India and Portugal.
+One of the most frequently used applications is Slack.
+It helps to centralise every message in one platform the communication within the team in London, India, and Portugal.

-Trello also helps them for designing new things for clients or improving current designs.
+Trello also helps them in designing new things for clients or improving current designs.

-Also, Airtable is another useful tool to collect and store any sort of information formatting in many ways.
+Also, Airtable is another useful tool to collect and store any information formatting in many ways.

 Future goals & milestones

 There are financial milestones set for Increasingly.
 By the end of 2020, they want to have a certain amount of monthly recurring revenue (MRR).
-That will give them the opportunity to scale the business.
+That will allow them to scale the business.

-Another milestone is growing their team both in sales and technical (product improvement) because they have an ambitious goal to be good enough to developing the next products.
+Another milestone is growing their team in sales and technical (product improvement) because they have an ambitious goal to be good enough to develop the next products.

 Last but not least, they are aiming to build a core platform where the product could be entirely systematized within a year.
-To sum up, the year ahead of us would be selling more, systemizing what they have and starting to work on the next products for Increasingly.
+So, to sum up, the year ahead of us would be selling more, systemizing what they have and starting to work on the next products for Increasingly.

 Each week, we will be visiting a new startup office to meet with their team & founders.
 Stay tuned!